 Check out my posts on 25 Quotes to Reduce Stress.
 There are some helpful ones on acceptance.

 Being social can feel hard when you’re stressed out, but it is a huge mood booster.
-Not only does it take your mind off stress, you might also get the support you need.
+Not only does it take your mind off stress, but you might also get the support you need.
 There are countless studies showing that social support can help prevent and reduce stress.

-Right now, in person interaction isn’t possible and for many of us COVID-19 is the most stressful thing we’ve ever experienced.
+Right now, in-person interaction isn’t possible and for many of us, COVID-19 is the most stressful thing we’ve ever experienced.

 The next best thing is video calls with loved ones.
 It’s better than nothing.
 Make it a priority to touch base with friends and family using video chats.